 If you are experiencing this iPhone black screen bug, troubleshoot with these tips:

-- We were able to fix this bug by just enabling Siri.
-If Siri is disabled, go to Settings > Siri and turn Siri on
+- Sometimes enabling Siri fixes this problem.
+If Siri is disabled, go to Settings > Siri & Search and turn Siri on

 - Change the Date on your iPhone.
 Tap on Settings > General > Date & Time.
 Disable the ‘Set Automatically’ feature and manually set up a time for a date that was in the past.
 Then, restart your device.
 Once the reboot issue is resolved, change your date and time settings back to ‘Set Automatically.’